microsoft/DeepSpeed/docs/_tutorials/transformer_kernel.md

 High-performance optimization flag:

 1. `stochastic_mode`: By turning on this flag, the training can run faster by 2% on average.
 Note, that this flag has some level of non-determinism and can produce different results on different runs.
-However, we have seen that by enabling it, the pretraining tasks such as BERT are not affected and can obtain a high accuracy level.
+However, we have seen that by enabling it, the pre-training tasks such as BERT are not affected and can obtain a high accuracy level.
 On the other hand, for the downstream tasks, such as fine-tuning, we recommend to turn it off in order to be able to reproduce the same result through the regular kernel execution.

 The memory-optimization flags consist of: